-In addition to our success in loan growth, we managed to maintain the quality of our individual loan portfolio where the ratio of non-performing loans decreased to 0.47%.
-By having good risk diversification in combination with good sales practices, we aim to maintain this trend in the future.
+Despite the success in loan growth, we achieved to maintain the quality of our individual loan portfolio, where the ratio of non-performing loans was 0.51%.
+By a good risk diversification in combination with good sales practices we aim to maintain this trend in the future as well.
+This approach has allowed us to maintain a healthy loan portfolio and support the financial stability of our clients.